GIDSOpenStandaarden/Signpost/README.md

 - [OpenSNS-IRMA-Docker](https://github.com/GIDSOpenStandaarden/OpenSNS-IRMA-Docker) contains the containerized deployment of an IRMA go server.

 ### SNS/Community | R&D
 This service has been setup to prove that a portal and module application can store data using FHIR in a personal data store.
 Therefor we use Solid, that allows people to store their data securely in decentralized data stores called Pods.
+What makes it possible for people to (un)share their data with professionals and their social network.
 - No repositories yet.

 ## Security, legal documents and templates